| Motorcycle Investor mag Subscribe to our free email news Great Eight The Drysdale experiment (Ian Drysdale with Guy 'Guido'

 there was the three-wheeler delivery-bike project.

-That's a joint venture between an international company
+Special Vehicles, it's a joint venture between the

 pre-production machines.
 They were tested and some of